Irreducible Constraints on Hadronically Interacting Sub-GeV Dark Matter: Axial-vector Operator

 The relevant direct detection constraints, obtained using a reinterpretation of XENON1T data~\cite{Wang:2021oha}, are shown in light-green and structure formation constraints~\cite{Rogers:2021byl} are shown in blue.
 Our constraints are more than 10 orders of magnitude stronger than these existing bounds for $m_\chi$ in the range 10 keV\,-\,100\,MeV.
-However, for DM masses smaller than 10 keV, there is a small region of parameter space that remains unconstrained for $\sigma^{\chi N}_\text{SD} \sim 10^{-38}\text{cm}^2$.